UPDATE 1-Nordic Capital gains conditional EU approval to buy Intrum Justitia

 By Foo Yun Chee

-BRUSSELS, June 12 Private equity fund Nordic Capital gained EU antitrust approval on Monday to buy Sweden's Intrum Justitia after pledging to sell overlapping debt-collection and debt-purchase businesses in five neighbouring countries.
+BRUSSELS, June 12 (Reuters) - Private equity fund Nordic Capital gained EU antitrust approval on Monday to buy Sweden's Intrum Justitia after pledging to sell overlapping debt-collection and debt-purchase businesses in five neighbouring countries.

 The concession came after the European Commission voiced concerns about the strong market position of both Intrum Justitia and Nordic Capital-owned Lindorff, both of which have the scale to serve large customers in the banking, utilities and telecoms sectors.